tauropena/tauro-newsletter/src/app/blog/posts/standard/6-October2025.md

 ![](/images/feathers.jpg)
 ![](/images/diablobanda.jpg)
 ![](/images/titodiablo.JPG)
+_the last picture is from 3 years ago but it’s so good that I had to show it to y’all.
+It’s a picture of my grandfather and my big sister before she goes to dance in the town square of my grandfather’s hometown as part of the festival_

 **Regardless, I’ve decided to move to Mexico City on November 8th.** I still have decent savings since i’m not spending money at my mom’s house.
 Even though my aunt won’t be charging me to live with her, I want to help contribute to the house.
 With my family’s loving help, I know that I’ll figure something out!
 Plus I have an intense motivation to get myself settled so I can start hosting y’all when you come visit.
 The next soapbox you receive from me will be from Mexico >;)